unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 #### Cantrips

 A cantrip is a spell that can be cast at will, without using a spell slot and without being prepared in advance.
-Repeated practice has fixed the spell in the caster’s mind and infused the caster with the magic needed to produce the effect over and over.
+Repeated practice has fixed the spell in the caster’s mind and infused the caster with the tek needed to produce the effect over and over.
 A cantrip’s spell level is 0.

 #### Rituals